Skip to main content

 A 500 milibar map with a trough and a ridge.
 Additional details in caption.

 Figure \(\PageIndex{1}\): A 500 millibar map with a trough and ridge indicated with arrows.
 (CC BY-NC 4.0American Meteorological Society via Unidata).
-Alternative description of image.
+Alternative description of the image.

+Remember, these troughs and ridges may extend over the ocean.
+We can assume that the height contours will eventually return to their zonal (east-west) orientation beyond the map.
 Let's apply this knowledge to Figure 8.2.2, which is a 500 millibar map for 1200 UTC on February 28, 2025.

 An upper-air map for the 500 milibar level.
 Additional details in caption.

-Figure \(\PageIndex{2}\): 500 millibar air map for 1200 UTC on February 28th, 2025.
+Figure \(\PageIndex{2}\): A 500 millibar air map for 1200 UTC on February 28th, 2025.
 (CC BY-NC 4.0American Meteorological Society via UnidataAlternative description of image.

-1. Figure 8.2.2 exhibited a pattern that featured:
+1. The weather map in Figure 8.2.2 exhibits a pattern that features:

 1. A giant trough on the West Coast of the United States